 Can You Prepare For Ransomware?

 Add to that the recent hack of emails in the Houses of Parliament, which was attributed to sloppy passwords, and you can’t help being worried.
-But while you can’t protect yourself completely from ransomware attacks, there are steps you can take to decrease the chances of one being successful.
+You just can’t protect yourself completely from ransomware attacks.
+However, there are steps you can take to decrease the chances of one being successful.

 Luckily, for creative industries, the four sectors most hit by ransomware attacks are business and professional services, government, healthcare and retail services.
 But that’s no reason to be complacent.
 The GDPR (General Data Protection Regulation) regime that comes into force next year, not only restricts how you handle people’s information and the permissions required, it also increases exponentially the level of fines that can be imposed on an organisation for lapses in security.